| AFFORDABLE CAD/CAM SERIESGantry Mills…

 lot?
 If you will, consider aluminum, it is lighter and almost as rigid.

+The polymer composites are light, also.
 2. Does it use industry standard ISO

 G&M codes?
 Fanuc® is currently industry standard in the US and many

+parts of the world.
 3. Stepper or servos, what's the

 difference?
 The axis motor drive types on the market are called stepper